 Women’s Voices

 Until now, women have been conspicuously absent from the halakhic discourse.
 That is beginning to change.
 In Expanding the Palace of Torah: Orthodoxy and Feminism, Dr. Tamar Ross wrote, “It is likely that women entering into the halakhic discussion will contribute their unique perspective, impacting on any given topic.
-Taking into consideration different concerns can bring about different conclusions regarding the law”.
+Taking into consideration different concerns can bring about different conclusions regarding the law.”
 A decade later, Rabbanit Dr. Michal Tikochinsky wrote an article on Women in Positions of Halachic Leadership in which she noted that Ross’ words have been found to be accurate.
 She brought several examples that illustrate the need for female voices.
 The first is when discussing the role of women in a given congregation.
 This includes the height and transparency of the mehitza (although sometimes, it is women who want a more opaque divider) and ways of making women feel included in the congregation which is actively made up of men.

 One of the issues that has been heightened in the last few decades has been recitation of kaddish by women during services.
 Women were traditionally told that they could not say kaddish in the synagogue, or, only with men accompanying them, which caused pain and humiliation for a growing number of women.
 Those who had no brothers were told to hire strangers in their stead to fulfill their duty towards the memory of a parent or spouse or child.
 The push to allow women to say kaddish in synagogue has been driven by knowledgeable women who are using halakhic sources to argue for legitimacy.
 While this has become more acceptable, there are still many communities in which it is seen as suspicious and controversial.
 Only recently, I found myself in two prayer quorums in which I was discouraged from saying kaddish out loud.
 While allowing women to lecture on Torah after services is more accepted, many communities will still not allow a woman to speak in the main sanctuary or in the middle of services.
 The concern is clearly to keep women in a defined role and not blur any gender boundaries suggesting religious female leadership roles.